council

 Municipal Charge explained

-The Municipal Charge is not a waste collection charge.
+The Municipal Charge is not a waste collection charge

-Having a Municipal Charge reduces the amount that needs to be collected in the form of rates attached to a property's value.
+Some farm properties are exempt from the charge if they form part of a single farm enterprise.
+The use of a Municipal Charge reduces the amount that needs to be completed in the form of rates attached to the value of a property.

-No more than 20% of our total rate income can be generated through the Municipal Charge.
+No more than 20% of the total rate income can be generated through the Municipal Charge.
+East Gippsland Shire Council currently generates approximately 14% of revenue from this charge.

 Recent Municipal Charge amounts: